 Rich Text Widget

 The best is for the last.
-Finally, we have a rich text widget for the sidebar.
-I have been waiting years for this to happen.
+Finally, we have a rich-text widget for the sidebar.
+I have been waiting for years for this to happen.
 Now we can do more customization to this widget than typically add code in our style.css file.
 I suspect this widget will get more improvements over time.

 The last bit of news: